djvill/APLS/doc/apls-101-getting-started/data-organization.md

 To the right of the speaker code are three layers.
 From top to bottom, these are <span class="layer">speech_rate</span>, <span class="layer">part_of_speech</span>, and <span class="layer">word</span>.
 - <span class="layer">speech_rate</span> (top)
-  - This layer contains a measurement (in syllables per second) of how quickly HD07 uttered this line.
+  - This layer contains a measurement of how quickly HD07 uttered this line: `6.5068` syllables per second.
   - APLS measures speech rate by lines in the transcript, so there is just one <span class="layer">speech_rate</span> annotation for this line (as indicated by the curved bracket).
 - <span class="layer">part_of_speech</span> (middle)
   - This layer encodes each word's part of speech using [Penn Treebank part-of-speech tags]({{ '/doc/notation-systems#penn-treebank-pos-tags' | relative_url }}) (e.g., `UH` for interjections, `CC` for coordinating conjunctions).